openshift/origin/docs/cluster_up_down.md

 ## Routing

 The default routing suffix used by `oc cluster up` is CLUSTER_IP.nip.io where CLUSTER_IP is the IP address of your cluster.
-To use a different suffix, specify it with `--routing-suffix`.

 ## Specifying Images to Use